Mirko Guido (ITA/DK)

 Co-production:

-Bora Bora (Aarhus)
+Bora Bora (Aarhus, Denmark)

-Residency support:
+Residency partners:

-Milvus Artistic Research Center (Sweden)
+Milvus Artistic Research Center (Knislinge, Sweden)

-World premiere at Dansehallerne, Copenhagen, January 27th – 31st, 2026
+World premiere at Dansehallerne, Copenhagen, January 27th–31st, 2026